idlesign/pg_analyse/README.rst

 Can give you some information on:

 * Index health (bloat, duplicates, unused, etc.);
-* Tables missing PKs and indexes.
+* Tables missing PKs and indexes;
+* Slowest queries.

 .. note:: SQLs used for inspections are available in https://github.com/mfvanek/pg-index-health-sql